GFWSommer/GFWSommer/README.md

-Hi, I am Gregor Sommer a bioinformatician with an M.Sc. in Biochemistry, living and working in Berlin.
+Hi, I am Gregor Sommer a bioinformatician with an M.Sc. in biochemistry, living and working in Berlin.
 In my repositories you can find a collection of projects that I completed during my studies at the University of Göttingen and Freie Universität Berlin.